DataAnalyst4Shreya/Supply-Chain-Analysis/ANALYSIS.md

 The final model supports KPI generation at node, product, and time hierarchy levels.

-## 4. KPI Construction Methodology:
+## 4. KPI Construction Methodology

 This section defines how core metrics are derived from base data.